Net-Base REST API

 API Target Architecture

-REST with Delphi becomes strong when the interface remains driven by domain expertise.
+REST with Delphi becomes robust when the interface continues to be led by domain expertise.

 These sketches illustrate the typical direction: domain logic remains central, REST exposes the same rules externally, and integrations are deliberately built around this core.